The Silent House (La Casa Muda) (Uruguay, 2010)

 Monday, February 27, 2012

-Being raised in a Catholic country, I find it funny that I still managed to see the violent movies being reviewed here in my blog.
-Guess you can thank my dad on that but I thank my mother as well teaching me on how to limit my viewings, balancing the number of horror movies I watch with other forms of entertainment I sometimes call palate cleansers. (listening to music, drawing comics, reading comedian biographies, the usual)
+Being raised in a Catholic country, I find it funny that I grew up a big horror fan despite my mother's overall concerns for little kid me.
+Still, it isn't without her trying as she did her best to limit my viewings, balancing the number of horror movies I watch with other forms of entertainment I occasionally call as palate cleansers.
+(Listening to music, drawing comics, reading comedian biographies, the usual) After all, you can't have too much of the good stuff, right?
+It ain't healthy.

-The reasons I grabbed myself a copy of this cult favorite was to see whether this is worth the rave as well as curiosity seeing Gary P. Cohen, the man behind this title, got the idea for this film while working as a video store clerk; he once saw a woman came to a video rental store with her toddler and asked if the film I Dismember Mama was rated R for nudity.
+Now, Gary P. Cohen, the man behind Video Violence (1987), got the idea for this underground cult fave while working as a video store clerk; he once saw a woman came to a video rental store with her toddler and asked if the film I Dismember Mama (1972) was rated R for nudity.
 He wasn't sure if the movie contained nudity, but he guessed it was probably rated R for graphic violence.
 The woman decided to rent the movie, saying that as long as there was no nudity it would be appropriate for her children to watch.
 Is this the kind of craziness I will be expecting from this film?

-A married couple moves to a New York suburb to open a video rental store and notices that nearly all of the residents there are only seems interested in renting slasher films and porn.
-After discovering that an unmarked returned rental tape have been swapped out with a homemade snuff film, our hubby and wife team desperately tries to crack the mystery of the tape when the cops failed to be any help.
+A married couple moves to a New York suburb to open a video rental store and notices that nearly all of the residents there are only interested on renting out slasher films and porn.
+After discovering that an unmarked returned tape have been swapped out with a homemade snuff film, our hubby and wife team desperately tries to crack the mystery of the tape when the cops failed to be any help.

-On a technical view, Video Violence have everything of a Shot On Video title; with rubbery effects, amateurish acting and all around 80s cheese, what this film owe in surviving the video market was its unique plot.
-I'm quite impressed with the effort the producers did for this movie as while clearly made for fun, it plays a satirical look at our need for, well, video violence.
-Yes, there's clearly a mean-spirit tone here but it's played with enough overacting and bizarre nature that it's humorous in the oddest sense. heck, even the movie's theme is hilarious!
-(Why do I picture a basketball game in slow-mo everytime I listen to it?)
+On a technical aspect, Video Violence have everything one would expect from a shot-on-video title, but what it owes in surviving the video market is its unique plot: I'm quite impressed with the effort done by its producers as not only was this movie clearly made for fun, it also plays a satirical look at our need for, well, video violence.
+There's clearly a mean-spirited tone here but it's played with enough overacting and bizarre nature that it's humorous in the oddest sense.
+Heck, even the movie's theme is hilarious!
+(Why do I picture a basketball game in slow-mo every time I listen to it?)

 Bodycount: